DeFiGeek-Community/landing-page/content/blog/yamato-protocol-v1-overview.md

 | 400 | 0.4 |
 | 500 | 0.1 |

-Fees are accumulated in the Yamato Protocol pool so that Redemption:Reimbursement = 8:2.
+Fees are accumulated in the Yamato Protocol pool so that Redemption : subrogation = 8 : 2.

 ## Redemption